-If you can design your cold call script so that you find out what pain and challenges the prospect is experiencing, you will greatly improve your ability to generate leads.
+If you can design your cold call script to uncover the pain and challenges the prospect is experiencing, you will greatly improve your ability to generate leads.
 Unfortunately, that is a little easier said than done, as pain is often something fairly difficult to uncover in a quick cold call.
 But there are some small things you can do to improve your ability to do this.

 Connect your pre-qualifying questions to pain

-Whether this is for cold calling or just talking with prospects in any other setting, you should have a short list of pre-qualifying questions that you ask to determine if there is a potential for a fit and if it simply makes sense to even talk.
-If you want to have questions that do a good job of assessing the level of fit, your questions should be tied to the pain that you help to resolve.
+Whether this is for cold calling or just talking with prospects in any other setting, you should have a short list of pre-qualifying questions to determine whether there is a potential fit and whether it makes sense to even talk.
+If you want questions that do a good job of assessing the level of fit, tie them to the pain you help resolve.

 Here is an example of how to apply this to your cold call script.
 If you help to resolve the pain of errors occurring with the orders that are submitted to suppliers, then you can ask the pre-qualifying question below: